ts33kr/granite/README.md

 that our project is young and its design changes and evoles rapidly.
 Below follows a bullet-list of highlights currently implemented.
-We also strongly encourage you to browse over the project source codes and discover missing pieces there that are missing from documentation.
+We also strongly encourage you to browse over the project source codes and discover more pieces there, ones that haven't been documented yet.
 Use http://ts33kr.github.io/granite for browsing.

   + A unique extension to the object system, written using pure